 Teacher Certification Programs with a Master's Degree

-There are also graduate licensure programs which can prepare you for the Ohio teaching licensure as well as obtaining a Master's Degree.
+There are also graduate licensure programs which can prepare you for the Ohio teaching licensure as well as obtaining a master's degree.

 Career-Technical Workforce Development

-Although most traditional teaching licenses in Ohio require a Bachelor's Degree or higher, there are some opportunities for individuals without a degree through the Career-Technical Workforce Development license (formerly known as Career Technical Route B).
+Although most traditional teaching licenses in Ohio require a bachelor's degree or higher, there are some opportunities for individuals without a degree through the Career-Technical Workforce Development license (formerly known as Career Technical Route B).
 This alternative route is for individuals with five years or more of full time experience in a career field related to health careers, business, agriculture, marketing, family and consumer sciences, or trade and industry.
 You can contact the Ohio Department of Education for more information on becoming a Career-Technical Workforce Development teacher.

-Pass the Required Tests for Ohio
+Pass the Tests Required for Teacher Certification in Ohio

 After completing your education requirements, the next step to becoming a teacher in Ohio is to pass the required state tests.
 These tests are offered by the Ohio Department of Education and are currently the Ohio Assessments for Educators (OAE).
 See here for the OAE List of Assessments you need to take specifically by license type, grade level, and content area.